hkrd/rock-paper-scissor-game/README.md

 I added some basic CSS to style the page.

 I added some JavaScript to handle the game logic on the frontend, and to allow for a more interactive user experience.
-I'm not a great frontend developer but I tried to keep everything DRY, though everything is in the same file.
+I'm not great at frontend but I tried to keep everything DRY, though everything is in the same file.

+Deployed the game on Render so you can easily try it out :)

+Time it took was about 2.5h